 Receiving feedback should also help in your preparation.
 Your school may offer mock interview services, or faculty members or peers may be willing to listen to your responses.
 These individuals can help you improve any weaknesses within your answers or delivery.

 The residency interview is a two way street!
 It is normal for the interviewer to ask “do you have any questions about our program.”
-Genuine questions not only are helpful to you but also show a more authentic interest in the program and potentially have a more positive vibe to the interview.
+Genuine questions not only are helpful to you but also show a more authentic interest in the program.

 Some examples of questions you could ask during the interview are: